signalfx/integrations/signalfx-metadata/README.md

 # SignalFx plugin for collectd

-This directory consolidates all the metadata associated with the SignalFx plugin for collectd.
+Metadata associated with the SignalFx plugin for collectd can be found [here](https://github.com/signalfx/integrations/tree/release/signalfx-metadata).
 The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-signalfx/).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)